oamg/leapp/demo/README.md

 # VM Definitions for vagrant

-## adding new box
+## Adding new box

-to add a new demo add a new folder with following structure
+To add a new demo add a new folder with following structure.

 ```
 vmdefs/enabled/centos6-drools-guest/